yuta-51/portfolio/_posts/2021-09-2-Twitch-Viewership.md

         autocommit=True)
 ```

-Now that we have the data and the connection to the database, we need to set up SQL statements to insert our data into the database.
+Now that we have the data and the connection to the database, we need to set up SQL queries to insert our data into the database.
 For our viewership data, as it only extracts one observation per interval (every 10 minutes), a simple ```INSERT INTO``` statement works.

 ```python
 def viewership_insertion_query(interval: int, viewers: int) -> str: